cha2hyun/palet-ai/README.md

   **The easiest way to use multiple AI services simultaneously in one screen**

-  Run and compare ChatGPT, Google Gemini, Claude, and Perplexity side by side.
+  Run and compare ChatGPT, Google Gemini, Claude, Perplexity, and Mistral AI side by side.

   **NO API KEY NEEDED**